Astro-Hy/tde-thesis-repo/README.md

 'narrowwidth': The width of the narrow emission lines in Angstroms

+'narrowwidth2': For the double Gaussian narrow line models, the width of the second component

+'narrowfrac': Ratio between the two narrow line components, if being used

 ### For the Gaussian broad line model:
 #### Parameters which can either be fitted or fixed:
 'broadlam': The central rest wavelength of the Gaussian broadline